 What to Look for in a Ministry

-The Church is a place to learn the Word of God, receive healing, deliverance, and develop men and women for the ministry’s work.
+The Church is a place to learn God’s Word, receive healing, deliverance, and develop men and women for the ministry’s work.
 God has put in the body the tools to teach and prepare each believer for the work that God has given them to do.
 The people of God do not belong to the pastors.
 They belong to God.

 When Looking for a Ministry, ask yourself this: